 The low altar, located to the right side of the nave, originally served as the high altar in the sanctuary.
-We us the low altar at the 8 a.m. service of Holy Eucharist, weekly, and at other occasions, especially for mid-week services.
+We use the low altar at the 8 a.m. service of Holy Eucharist, weekly, and on other occasions, especially mid-week services.

 In the 1990s a columbarium was built in St. Thomas Chapel at the base of our bell tower.
 This sacred space serves as the final resting-place for the cremated remains of many faithful parishioners.

-In 2015, a stone was placed in the garden to memorialize the late Diana Vinson Michael, a long-time member who sang in the chancel choir and served as our Parish Administrator until her death.
+In 2015, a stone was placed in the Appel memorial garden to memorialize the late Diana Vinson Michael, a long-time member who sang in the chancel choir and served as our parish administrator until her death.
 In addition to several other dedicated members, Diana helped maintain the prayer garden so it would continue to provide a quiet, contemplative spot in an otherwise busy, city location.

 In 2006, All Saints’ contracted with Peebles-Herzog, Inc., Columbus, Ohio, to renovate and then install its current pipe organ.
 The organ was originally built by the Schlicker Organ Company, Buffalo, NY, in 1962, for the Delaware Street Baptist Church, Syracuse.
 When its original church downsized, we purchased the organ, had it cleaned and renovated, then had it installed in our chancel.
 In 2007, the Rt.
 Rev. Kenneth Price dedicated the instrument to lead us in Christian worship and to honor Dr. John Walker who has served our parish for many years as a member of the choir, as a vestryman, and as both junior and senior wardens.
 Please visit the organ’s listing on the Organ Historical Society’s site for more detailed information and a stop-list.